-In a way, it is ironic that Lady Bracknell doesn't approve of the engagement to Ernest.
-Ernest is rich, has a good reputation around town, and seems to be perfectly suitable for Gwendolen.
-Except for one thing: he’s an orphan, abandoned at birth for unknown reasons, and found in a handbag at Victoria train station.
+Although Ernest is rich, has a good reputation around town, and seems to be perfectly suitable for Gwendolen, Lady Bracknell doesn't approve of the engagement because of one thing: he’s an orphan, abandoned at birth for unknown reasons and found in a handbag at Victoria train station.
 This doesn’t fly with Lady Bracknell, who tells him to find his parents ASAP and then dismisses him.
 Furious, Jack and Algernon concoct a scheme for getting rid of Ernest.
 They decide that he’ll die in Paris of a severe chill.

 In the meantime, Gwendolen has found an opportunity to slip back into the room and confess her undying love for Ernest.
 Having heard her mother’s furious remarks, she’s fascinated about his mysterious background and asks for his country address.
 As Ernest gives it, Algernon discreetly copies it down and later announces to his servant that he’s going Bunburying tomorrow.